+The French crop is a shorter style, so you won’t need much hair for this cut.
+You’ll probably want one or two inches of hair in the front, and it will be shorter throughout.
 One of the big advantages of the French crop is its flexibility.
 It works well with most face shapes (round perhaps being an exception) and hair types.
 If you have coiled hair, then a French crop will still work, but it will be tougher to manage.

-How to Get the French Crop Haircut
+How to get the French crop haircut?

 Since the French crop is so similar to the classic Caesar cut, most barbers will be able to tackle the cut with just a little direction from you.
-Of course, you can just ask for “a Caesar cut with a long fringe,” but if you want to go more in depth, here’s what to say.
+Of course, you can just ask for “a Caesar cut with a long fringe,” but if you want to go more in-depth, here’s what to say.

-For the hair on top, you have a couple of option.
+For the hair on top, you have a couple of options.
 If you want more volume and texture, ask for the hair on top to be point cut.
-This creates a ragged look, and it’s ideal for taking out weight if you have thick hair.
+This creates a rugged look, and it’s ideal for taking out weight if you have thick hair.
 If you want a neat appearance, ask for the hair on top to be blunt cut.
 This allows for your hair to appear flat and tidy, so if your hair sticks up, go with blunt cutting.

 If you want to take a super contemporary approach to this classic, ask for the sides and back to be clipped or cut shorter so they contrast with the top more.

 Since it’s such a short cut, the French crop doesn’t require too much styling.
 You’ll need a pomade, gel, wax, or similar product.
 You’ll mostly style the hair on top in the front.
-Work the product into towel-dried, damp hair, and style to your liking.
+Work the product into towel-dried, damp hair, and style it to your liking.